 calls out 'Four Brothers'.

-number it's by no means one to be taken lightly.
-With multiple saxes playing
+great number it's by no means one to be taken lightly.
+With multiple

-you had a dep in, or at the very least ask them if they knew the part.
+when you had a dep in, or at the very least ask them if they knew

-was returned by a grin from the bandleader.
+gaze was returned by a grin from the bandleader.
 It seemed clear

 However, what he didn't know was that I played this exact same arrangement

 with a rehearsal band, and the exact same part - and I think I caught